RickStrahl/BlogPosts/2023-01/Waiting-for-a-delayed-time-in-Web-Connection/WaitingForADelayedTimeInWebConnection.md

 UI support is one of the few things that behave differently in file and COM modes, and while COM mode **can actually support UI operations** if you don't have `SYS(2335, 0)` set, you typically **want to enable that flag** to avoid having your application hang on 'accidental' application or system dialogs that might trigger on file access or locking or other errors.

 > #### SYS(2335): Unattended COM Mode
-> Web Connection by default sets an `UnattendedComMode=on` flag in your application's `yourApp.ini` file, to enable unattended mode when running in COM.
-When enabled any operation that uses FoxPro's user interface whether explicit via things like `WAIT WINDOW` calling `MESSAGEBOX` or the file open dialog, or implicit such as an error that can't find a database file, or a file locking operation that normally pop up a user interface.
+> Web Connection by default sets an `UnattendedComMode=on` flag in your application's `yourApp.ini` file, to enable **Unattended Com Mode**.
 >
-> Instead when `SYS(2335, 0)` is set, the COM server throws an error when the UI operation occurs (shown above).
+>When enabled any operation that uses FoxPro's user interface whether explicitly via things like `WAIT WINDOW`, calling `MESSAGEBOX` or a file open dialog, or implicit such as an error that can't find a database file, or a file locking operation that normally pop up a user interface.
 >
+> When `SYS(2335, 0)` is set, the COM server **throws an error when the UI operation occurs**.
+That error can be trapped like any other error, but it allows the application to continue instead of hanging on the UI dialog.
+>
-> This is one of the few differences between file and COM modes, so be aware of this discrepancy.
-It's a good idea to test your application in COM while you're working on it occasionally to make sure you don't miss an issue like this.
+> In File Mode `SYS(2335,0)` has no effect: This is one of the few differences between file and COM modes, so be aware of this discrepancy.
+It's a good idea to test your application in COM occasionally, to make sure you don't miss these slight differences.

 ## Safely adding a Delay to your Code